What Dog Vaccinations Does Your Dog Need?

 Lepto is another deadly disease that dogs can come in contact with through contaminated water or infected animals.
 We particularly recommend vaccinating your dog against Leptospirosis, since humans can catch lepto as well.

 Lepto is zoonotic, meaning any mammal can catch the disease.
-In Texas and Oklahoma, it’s frequently spread by rats, mice, squirrels, raccoons, bats, foxes, and other local wildlife.
+In Texas and Oklahoma, frequently rats, mice, squirrels, raccoons, bats, foxes, and other local wildlife spread the disease.

 We highly recommend vaccinating against leptospirosis, especially if you have young children.
 Dogs are at risk if they’re in areas with: